 Let’s travel to the other extreme of the academic spectrum.

-Academic Survivors have enough infrastructure in place to get by but not enough to get beyond.
-Survivors typically are missing some critical aspect of their cognitive infrastructure.
+Academic Strivers have enough infrastructure in place to get by but not enough to get beyond.
+Strivers typically are missing some critical aspect of their cognitive infrastructure.
 They may have strong work ethics but lack direction for their labor.
 They may possess lots of content knowledge but are unable to effectively use their cognitive skills.
-Approximately 80% of the college population can be classified as Academic Survivors, yet unlike the other two groups, they receive very little attention.
+Approximately 80% of the college population can be classified as Academic Strivers, yet unlike the other two groups, they receive very little attention.

 In fact, they are regularly misdiagnosed because their aptitude and attitude resemble Thrivers, but their performance may be more aligned with Divers.

-Academic Survivors are the most effortful students, and with the proper approach, Survivors can quickly become Thrivers.
+Academic Strivers are the most effortful students, and with the proper approach, Strivers can quickly become Thrivers.

 In A Nutshell